 Another thing that makes newer plastic kits easier is how much better they go together and GW has really improved on the assembling instructions overall.
 Some of the old ones where really not for the faint of mind…

 There is a reason that Stormcast Eternals and Space Marines are such popular armies (and are the poster boys for each gaming system).
 Armour is so easy for beginners.
 GW metal paints are solid, and some shade over that and a beginning painter will think they are Leonardo da Vinci (at least until they search for miniature pictures online).
 If you are not fond of metal paints, you can simply paint the armor a different colour.

 What makes metal even more amazing for beginners is the amount of lovely looking easy techniques you can get to try out.
 Battle damage, chipping, rust effects and so on will make model ‘pop’ with only the slight effort.

-What makes a Warhammer army harder to paint for beginners?
+What makes a Warhammer army hard to paint for beginners?

 1. Horde armies